nicolaferraro/camel-k-keda-demo/README.md

 # Camel K KEDA Demo

-This demo shows how to use Camel K together with KEDA to enable autoscaling (and scaling to 0) of integrations starting from specific source.
+This demo shows how to use Camel K together with KEDA to enable autoscaling (and scaling to 0) of integrations starting from specific sources.
 The demo will focus on autoscaling from AWS SQS and Red Hat Streams for Apache Kafka.

 ## Prerequisites